lunardao/dao/README.md

 - Legal advice coordination
 - Media & Presentation

-Stewards have a separated 3/6 multisig for their operation.
-Fees of 0.25% from tribute and 0.5% per executed investment are sent to this wallet.
+Stewards have a separated 4/6 multisig for their operation.
+In the initial DAO fees of 0.25% from tribute and 0.5% per executed investment were sent to this wallet.
 Any other funding and budget has to be proposed via investment LIP and voted upon as any other proposal.
 Stewards' wallet: [0xab501a8eb58c9780eb04d683feb504fce391a2dd](https://etherscan.io/address/0xab501a8eb58c9780eb04d683feb504fce391a2dd)

 #### How to become a Steward

 To become a Steward any member can write an LIP and propose to join.
 This follows the same governance process as any other LIP, steps are shared in [LIP-0001](https://github.com/lunardao/lip/blob/main/lip-0001.md).
 The proposal can include interests, experiences as well as expected level of commitment within the DAO, ideas and suggestions which can support LunarDAO mission as well as initiatives and activity of the member within the community.

-### Media

-The Media committee is responsible for updating the web page and twitter.
-The media output is in accordance with LunarDAO mission, decisions and development.
-The committee can also coordinate and recruit members for media productions based on LunarDAOs mission and goals, participate in interviews or initiate media works that are beneficial to the DAO.
-Community members can post on the [forum](https://forum.lunardao.net) if they want to join the Media committee.

-### Research

-The Research committee conveys research about privacy and anonymity projects and tools.
-This research can serve as a basis for evaluation of investment LIPs for the DAO and as a resource for the community.
-Community members can post on the [forum](https://forum.lunardao.net) if they want to join the Research committee.

-### Education

-Education is fundamental in the struggle for free life, autonomy, and community.
-It is vital to train guides by providing knowledge, skills and build confidence.
-LunarDAO is in a trust based partnership with [Adalan Academy](https://adalanacademy.org) and aim to support their development.
-The initial focus of this decentralized virtual academy is to offer courses in programming, economics and political philosophy.
-Some of the outcomes are creation and translation of education material, texts and resources.
-The long-term objective is being able to educate the new generation of lunarpunks.

-An essential part of education, and included in the roadmap, is collecting, researching and sharing tools and resources that are privacy oriented.
-This includes creating [opt out manuals](https://wiki.lunardao.net/intro.html) that provide the means to exit surveillance society and develop parallel structures that are decentralized and expands our freedom.

 ### Sentinels

-LunarDAO Sentinels is a committee with a role of a treasury veto agent.
-It is a multi-sig Gnosis Safe with eight members in total.
-The DAO flow of proposal, vote, and execution is done fully on-chain and without any interaction or approval needed by Sentinels.
-However, the Sentinels are the last fall back solution as they can reject a malicious proposal even if it has been approved by the community.
-Five are needed to execute a decision.

-*A malicious proposal can include:*

-- Proposals which are harmful to LunarDAO mission and goals.
-- Proposals which are supporting centralization and hegemony.
-- Proposals which are supporting surveillance projects or measures.
-- Proposals which are supporting regulatory measures.
-- Proposal which are suspected of/or exposed as having malintent ie. a quickly pushed proposals which aims to drain the treasury.

-If Sentinels reject a proposal, they are expected to share a report which include the motivation for this decision before the next community meeting after the event.
-The decision and content of the mentioned report will be included, discussed and evaluated in this meeting.

-The suggested time frame to be a multi-sig participant is two years.
-The transfer will happen when there is someone who can take over when the time is due and is not a rigid measurement.
-To rotate responsibilities to new Sentinels supports a level of diversity of thought in this important governance responsibility.

-As a part of the [roadmap](https://lunardao.net/roadmap.html) the squad will vote if to continue to have a multi-sig based treasury or move to a complete trustless setup after the DAO launches.
+Sentinels is a committee which had a role of a treasury veto agent in the initial DAO.
+LunarDAOII doesn't have a multisig veto agent.
+The existence and function of Sentinels will be discussed after forming LunarDAOII.

 **Sentinel members**

 Builders and teams in our ecosystem of privacy oriented projects are often public, using known pseudonyms, and are recognized in crypto communities.
 In [*'Why anon'*](https://lunardao.net/why-anon.html) we explained why anonymity and privacy are not only important for lunarpunk movement, but also the only choice for the [Stewards](https://wiki.lunardao.net/governance.html#stewards) (core team/ founders) of LunarDAO.

 To build trust, and decentralize, the DAO is collborating with six Sentinels who are not core-members.
-The Sentinels are:
+People who committed to be LunarDAO sentinels are:

 1. [Mario Havel](https://twitter.com/TMIYChao); [Bordel hackerspace](https://bordel.paralelnipolis.cz/#/), [Paralelní polis](https://www.paralelnipolis.cz/en/o-nas/).